qltd/SwiftBio/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 Our plugin does not support Multilingual Wordpress site.

+= Does your plugin supports Child/Custom Theme? =

+For the Child/Custom theme support; kindly contact us at analytics2(at)tatvic(dot)com.

 = How to verify if you have implemented the Plugin well? =

 To verify if you have implemented the plugin well, just log in to your Google Analytics account & check if the data is coming well in your Enhanced Ecommerce Reports.